-The COVID-19 pandemic had dramatically shifted the strategies and operations of HRC producers as they cut their steel output, with prediction that global steel consumption would remain sluggish in the month of April, and months to come.
+The COVID-19 pandemic had dramatically shifted the strategies and operations of HRC producers as they cut their steel output with the prediction that global steel consumption would remain sluggish in the remainder of 2020.

 ELECTRICITY AND NATURAL GAS SUPPLY

-Apart from HRC, which is the core raw material for the manufacture of CRC and Steel Tube, the industry is also a large consumer of electricity for its rolling plants, and natural gas, which is primarily used to anneal CRC.
-In the past decade, Malaysian domestic CRC producers, have experienced substantial price hikes in these two inputs, which have contributed to significant margin squeeze.
+Apart from HRC, which is the core raw material for the manufacture of CRC and steel tube, the industry is also a large consumer of electricity for its rolling plants and natural gas, which is primarily used to anneal CRC.
+In the past decade, domestic CRC producers have experienced substantial price hikes in these two inputs, which have contributed to significant margin squeeze.